tanveerisonline/Oop_School_Library/README.md

 ### Key Features <a name="key-features"></a>

-- Create students with id, name, age, and permissions
+- Create students with id, name, age, and permissions.
-- Create teachers with id, name, age, specification, and permissions
+- Create teachers with id, name, age, specification, and permissions.
-- Create a Classroom with a teacher, student, and Sublect (specification)
+- Create a Classroom with a teacher, student, and Sublect (specification).
+- Save and Preserve Data.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>